-Jewish teens of all backgrounds, denominations, gender, sexual orientation, or those with disabilities can connect to Federation through various programs that Federation funds including BBYO, iCAN, travel experiences, exchange programs, Sinai schools, and volunteering.
+Jewish teens of all backgrounds, denominations, gender, sexual orientation, or those with disabilities can connect to Federation through various programs that Federation funds including BBYO, LEAP, travel experiences, exchange programs, Sinai schools, and volunteering.
 Create a meaningful experience that will inspire a lasting connection to Jewish living.

 A NEW GENERATION